 Life in Al Hol

-The Al Hol camp holds over 55,000 people.
+The Al Hol camp, in north-eastern Syria, holds over 55,000 people.
 It's the size of a small city.

 These photos give a small glimpse into the bleak reality of being an internally displaced person.

 With nowhere left to go, many families have stayed for months and years seeking safety from hostilities all around.
 Since the beginning of the year, the camp population has ballooned.

 A rainbow of colours hangs from every line or fence - pink, blue, black, red, black, green and yellow laundry.
 Dresses.
 Shirts.
 Skirts.
 Baby socks.

 A community kitchen has been set up by the International Committee of the Red Cross (ICRC), in collaboration with the Syrian Arab Red Crescent.
 The food is simple – rice and vegetables, as well as burghul and beans – but sometimes a hot meal is all you need to keep going.